HCL-TECH-SOFTWARE/domino-keep-docs/docs/usingkeep/keepapplications.md

 ### Server based applications

-**Note**: The application server is upgraded to an OAuth application compliant registry with id, secret and callback {: .alert .alert-danger}

 In the Admin Client (or the [Admin API](administrationui.md)), we can define an "application" which consists of: